danielhusar/styled-jsx-url-loader/Readme.md

 ## Caveats

 Sass variables inside the urls are not supported.
+For example: `background: url($heroImage)`.\
-Example: `background: url(${heroImage})`.
-If you need to transform them, transform your sass code first to plain css.
+If you need to transform urls with variables, transform your sass code first to plain css.

 There is no source maps support.
 (PR welcome)